 Her early paintings often showed hollow-eyed faces that belonged to the oppressed.
-Reflecting a series of tragedies: the death of her infant daughter; abandonment by her husband; and the loss of her second daughter, who was taken to Cuba by her husband never to return, her early works featured distorted, expressionistic images of couples, mothers, and children.
+Reflecting a series of tragedies: the death of an infant daughter; abandonment by her Cuban husband, artist Carlos Enriquez; and the loss of her second daughter, taken to Cuba by Enriquez to be raised by his sisters, her early works featured distorted, expressionistic images of couples, mothers, and children.

 She was ignored and neglected by art critics until the 1970s and the Woman’s Movement.
 Finally, Neel’s art was appreciated and was widely exhibited, and she was recognized as an important artist.
 Her 1973 oil painting of the feminist art historian Linda Nochlin shows Nochlin affectionately sitting next to her little daughter, Daisy.
 Nochlin’s 1971 essay, “Why Have There Been No Great Women Artists?” helped to start feminist art history.